How Brokers Can Create A Business Plan For Real Estate In 3 Steps

 📞 Create a prospects list

-To start off with, you’re going to need a list of prospects—people who may be interested in your services.
+To start, you’ll need a list of prospects who may be interested in your services.

 Building a list requires some research, and an excellent place to start is with expired listings.
 These will alert you to people who want to sell their homes but have failed with other agents.

 Another source is “For Sale By Owners” listings on large property websites.
-These sellers may be apprehensive about working with a real estate agent, but the effort of selling a house could have turned into an inconvenience by the time you contact them, making you the perfect alternative.
+These sellers may be apprehensive about working with a real estate agent.
+Still, the effort of selling a house could have become inconvenient by the time you contact them, making you the perfect alternative.

 📞 Develop a sales pipeline